In 1989, Kyosho expands its range of RC products by introducing an unusual car in its “Scale” series (denomination found in catalogs).

 The model is suitable for beginners who want a reliable car with an unusual look.

 The Ultima 2 is an efficient off-roader, but its on-road conversion does not make it as radical as a car that was originally designed for the track.
-The dampers, the steering rods and the ground clearance are evidences of the low-cost conversion of a car that was born for off-road.
+Due to the dampers, the steering rods and the ground clearance are evidences of the low-cost conversion of a car that was born for off-road.

 On the track, the Saurus is very steady for a rear wheel-drive vehicle.
 The suspension travel grabs the chassis to the track while the body balances when cornering.
 The kit gear ratio is a little short so the top speed is quite low, but replacing the motor pinion with another one featuring more teeth will help.